landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 == Changelog ==

+= 2.0.2.2 - June 11, 2023 =
+* UPDATE: Various security fixes and data escaping.
+* FIX: Suppressed php 8.1+ warnings about `FILTER_SANITIZE_STRING` being deprecated.
+* Fix: Fixed issue with decimal values in range slider being displayed in URL when not required.

 = 2.0.2.1 - March 9, 2023 =
 * HOTFIX: Sanitizing filters target parameter with `sanitize_key` to coincide with core ALM `5.6.0.4` release.